coder/coder/docs/admin/scale.md

 When planning your infrastructure, we recommend you consider the following:

 1. CPU and memory requirements for `coderd`.
 We recommend allocating 1 CPU core and 2 GB RAM per `coderd` replica at minimum.
 See [Concurrent users](#concurrent-users) for more details.
-1. CPU and memory requirements for external provisioners, if applicable.
+1. CPU and memory requirements for [external provisioners](../admin/provisioners.md#running-external-provisioners), if required.
 We recommend allocating 1 CPU core and 1 GB RAM per 5 concurrent workspace builds to external provisioners.
 Note that this may vary depending on the template used.
 See [Concurrent workspace builds](#concurrent-workspace-builds) for more details.
+By default, `coderd` runs 3 integrated provisioners.
 1. CPU and memory requirements for the database used by `coderd`.
 We recommend allocating an additional 1 CPU core to the database used by Coder for every 1000 active users.
 1. CPU and memory requirements for workspaces created by Coder.
 This will vary depending on users' needs.
 However, the Coder agent itself requires at minimum 0.1 CPU cores and 256 MB to run inside a workspace.